NghiaMinhHuynh/Frame-Text/README.md

 Text Alignment Utility
 This program provides a text alignment utility that can format text files by applying three different alignment options: flush left, flush right, and full justify.
 The utility reads input text from a file, processes it, and writes the formatted output to another file.
-Developed by Nghia Huynh on 14/01/2023.

 Description
 The utility provides three text alignment functions: flush_left, flush_right, and full_justify.
 Each function takes as input the desired line length and the path to the input text file.
 It processes the text according to the specified alignment and returns a formatted string.